RedBalloonShenanigans/antenny/README.md

     Example: `make nyansat SERIAL=/dev/tty.SLAB_USBtoUART`
 3. The Installer will give you a series of prompts.
-    - `Do you want to keep the configs on the device?
-(Y/n)`.

-        - If this is your first install or if you would like to restart your antenny configs from the repository state, select `N`, to keep your configs on board select `Y`.
     - `Do you want to do an installation of all components and libraries?(Y/n)`

         - If this is your first install, or you would like to do a fresh install of all code select `Y`, otherwise,